Online Medical Assistant Programs in Pennsylvania: School Review

 Having additional questions is a good sign that you’re interested, so we’ve researched the most common questions about online medical assistant programs in Pennsylvania and answered them below.
 These questions address funding options, networking opportunities, curricula and prerequisites, and more.

-Do online medical assistant programs in Pennsylvania have prerequisites?
+Do online medical assistant programs in Pennsylvania have prerequisites, and is it difficult to be accepted?

 How can I network during my program, and does it matter?

 Networking opens doors to job and mentorship opportunities both before and during your career.
-You can network in your online medical assistant program program by getting to know your classmates, professors, and the professionals you work with during your externship.
-Another way to network is by joining professional organizations and groups focused on the medical assisting industry, such as the American Association of Medical Assistants (AAMA).
+You can network in your online medical assistant program by getting to know your classmates, professors, and the clinical instructors during your externship.
+These professionals are always looking out for the next skilled members of their team.
+If you feel particularly passionate about one medical setting, such as inpatient, ambulatory, rehabilitation, or testing settings, make sure to prioritize getting to know people who work in those areas and ask them about their experiences.
+Another way to network is by joining professional organizations and groups focused on the medical assisting industry, such as the PA Society of Medical Assistants, American Association of Medical Assistants (AAMA), or National Healthcareer Association (NHA).

 What funding is available for online medical assistant students in Pennsylvania?

 The type of funding available to you depends on the program you choose to pursue.
-Several colleges in Pennsylvania partner with ed2go to administer their online medical assisting program.
-These programs have a set course cost that is not eligible for financial aid.
-However, you can always apply for private scholarships that are neither program- nor school-specific.
-If you attend an online medical assisting course in PA that’s administered by a school, then you may be eligible for scholarships and other government financial aid.
+You can always apply for private scholarships that are neither program- nor school-specific.
+If you attend an online medical assisting course in PA that’s administered by an institution or university, then you may be eligible for scholarships and other forms of federal financial aid.
+Your current employer may offer a tuition assistance benefit.

 What is the average cost of an online medical assistant program in Pennsylvania?

 As can be expected, costs vary between medical assisting programs.
 Schools that partner with ed2go for their medical assisting diplomas have students pay the company-set tuition, which typically hovers between $2,700 and $2,900 total.
 Schools that provide their own private medical assisting curriculum, like Penn Foster Community College, generally charge between $2,400 and $4,200.
-If you choose to pursue an associate degree in medical assisting, you can expect to pay more due to the greater number of credits required for graduation.
+If you choose to enroll in a degree-granting program for an associate degree in medical assisting, your tuition cost will be higher since it will result in a degree rather than a certificate.

 What subjects do medical assistant programs in Pennsylvania cover?

-Since medical assistants wear so many hats at work, they need to be prepared with basic knowledge across several areas.
-Online medical assistant programs in Pennsylvania, therefore, cover subjects in medical billing and coding, the revenue cycle, communication, anatomy and physiology, medical terminology, pharmacology basics, CPR, outpatient procedures, medication administration, and rehabilitation and nutrition.
+Since medical assistants provide essential support in so many different medical settings, they need to be prepared with basic knowledge across several areas.
+Online medical assistant programs in Pennsylvania, therefore, cover subjects in medical billing and coding, the revenue cycle, communication, anatomy and physiology, medical terminology, pharmacology basics, CPR and Basic Life Support, outpatient procedures, medication administration, legal, ethical, and regulatory issues affecting medical assistants, as well as and rehabilitation and nutrition.
+You can expect hands-on training in phlebotomy and other roles that support medical procedures, such as placing and interpreting a 12-lead EKG strip.

-Salary Expectations and Career Prospects for Medical Assistants in PA
+Salary & Career Prospects for Pennsylvania’s Medical Assistants

 Pennsylvania offers medical assistants a mix of steady career opportunities and regionally varied salaries.
 Across the state, the median salary is $39,480, with entry-level professionals earning $34,680 and experienced individuals reaching up to $53,650.
 Cities like Harrisburg-Carlisle and Allentown-Bethlehem-Easton are competitive, with median pay hovering around $39,500 and high-end salaries exceeding $49,000.
 Smaller areas like Altoona and Johnstown feature lower medians, but they can still appeal to those seeking a lower cost of living or starting their careers.
 Specializing in areas of high demand may also boost earning potential.